nus-cs1010/2324-s1/docs/unix-essentials.md

 ### Absolute path

 The absolute path is constructed as follows, starting from the root of the directory structure, find a path (a sequence of directories) to the location that you want to specify, then concatenate the names of the directories together, separated by the forward-slash `/`.
-This is a similar notation used for Web site URLs so you should already be familiar with it.
-For instance, the path
-`/home/o/ooiwt` is the absolute path of the directory named `ooiwt` in the figure above.
+This is a similar notation used for Website URLs, so you should already be familiar with it.
+For instance, the path `/home/o/ooiwt` is the absolute path of the directory named `ooiwt` in the figure above.

 An absolute path is independent of the current working directory and always start with `/` or `~`